shivangim-API/Story/README.md

 | Paragraph   | Text        | And more      |

-### Checking your installation
-You can verify the content of the installation directory and use shortcuts to access product components and information.

-### What's next?
+## What's next?
-Review the following topics after you install Operational Decision Manager.
+Review the following topics after you install the sample product.

 # Working with "Samples"